Kelly Ayotte: Military and veterans issues

-Ayotte routinely included provisions in annual defense authorization bills that support the important work being done at Portsmouth Naval Shipyard, Pease Air National Guard Base, and by the New Hampshire National Guard.
-She is also strongly opposed to further rounds of the base realignment and closing commission.
+Ayotte routinely included provisions in annual defense authorization bills that supported the work being done at Portsmouth Naval Shipyard and Pease Air National Guard Base, and by the New Hampshire National Guard.
+She also strongly opposed further rounds of the base realignment and closing commission.

 Ayotte included provisions in the Veterans' Access to Care through Choice, Accountability, and Transparency Act of 2014 to allow New Hampshire veterans to receive medical care closer to home.
 She was the only member of the New Hampshire delegation to vote against a budget proposal the singled out veterans' benefits for cuts.
-She has offered and cosponsored legislation to give veterans access to cutting edge prosthetics, strengthen mental health services for veterans and their families, and improve the support system for military families.
+She offered and cosponsored legislation to give veterans access to cutting-edge prosthetics, strengthen mental health services for veterans and their families, and improve the support system for military families.

 Fiscal policy and taxes

-Ayotte supported comprehensive tax reform to simplify the tax code and lower rates.
-She has said she believes it would help bring back trillions of dollars parked overseas.
+Ayotte supported tax reform to simplify the tax code and lower rates.
+She said she believed it would help bring back trillions of dollars parked overseas.

-In December 2015, Ayotte voted to suspend the Medical Device Tax, which she says threatens nearly 3,500 manufacturing jobs in New Hampshire.
-She is also a leading opponent of the Internet sales tax.
+In December 2015, Ayotte voted to suspend the Medical Device Tax, which she said threatened nearly 3,500 manufacturing jobs in New Hampshire.
+She was also a leading opponent of the Internet sales tax.

-Ayotte supported a balanced budget amendment to the Constitution and helped pass the Senate's first balanced budget in fourteen years.
+Ayotte supported a balanced budget amendment to the Constitution and helped pass the Senate's first balanced budget in 14 years.

 Ayotte offered a variety of legislation to eliminate wasteful spending and duplicate or unnecessary programs.

 Women and family policies

-Ayotte offered the Gender Advancement in Pay Act to implement New Hampshire's equal pay law at the federal level, as explained under in "Labor issues".
+Ayotte offered the Gender Advancement in Pay Act to implement New Hampshire's equal pay law at the federal level.

-Ayotte and Democratic New Hampshire Senator Jeanne Shaheen co-sponsored a bill to combat pregnancy discrimination in the workplace and ensure expectant mothers can continue working during their pregnancy.
+Ayotte and Jeanne Shaheen cosponsored a bill to combat pregnancy discrimination in the workplace and ensure expectant mothers can continue working during pregnancy.

 She offered and cosponsored legislation to make it easier for employers to offer flex-time to working parents and to expand access to affordable childcare.